tanzhirong/tanzhirong.github.io/_posts/2018-09-01-rise-of-pinduoduo.md

 ---
 layout: post
-title: "Understanding the Rise of PinDuoDuo"
+title: "Understanding the Rise of Pinduoduo"
 date: 2018-09-01
 ---